Lent 2026 Bible Study

 Each day includes:

 Aim for 10 to 15 minutes a day.
 Morning or evening both work.
-Consistency matters more than timing.
+In the end, consistency matters more than perfect timing.

 Keep a notebook nearby.
 Writing helps thoughts settle, and prayers become clearer.